 City Clerk: The City Clerk’s department is providing only proof of life for pensioners, receipts of legal services against the city of Winnipeg, receipt and processing of freedom-of-information requests, and processing of other appeals and time-sensitive documents.

-City Hall: Winnipeg City Hall is closed to the public, and council is holding a meeting Friday, in part to introduce a motion to find a way to hold such discussions without meeting in person over the next four months.
+City Hall: Winnipeg City Hall is closed to the public.
 The Susan A. Thompson building will remain open to maintain access to 311 services.